crusher-dev/docsv2/docs/index.md

 -  <a href="google.com" style={{fontSize: "1rem"}}>Integrating it in your project</a>
 -  <a href="google.com" style={{fontSize: "1rem"}}>Debug tests</a>

-We're different from tools like Cypress, Selenium and solution.
+We're different from tools like Cypress, Selenium, and solution.
 We're trying to make opinionated software to make testing easy.

 ### Features
 - 🔮 Low-code test creation.
 Seamless for most use cases, for advanced use case write code.